Why We Gather: Part I

 As Christians, we’re reminded to “go to church”.
 But have you ever wondered why we gather?

-It seems like a silly question, that is, until you start to think about it.
+It seems like a silly question, that is until you think about it.
 I mean, does attendance alone satisfy the requirement to “not forsake our gathering” (Heb.
 10:25)?
 Or is there’s some purpose that we should be collectively striving toward when we meet?

 I suspect most would say that the reason we gather is to worship.
 After all, it does seem like our church services are built around activities like praise songs and prayer.
 And since the worship service has remained essentially unchanged for the last 1,800 years, it’s easy to assume the way we gather satisfies the reason for our gathering.